TatChill123/LeaksDefender/README.md

     leakModule:Add({
-        obbyTouch = Instance.new("Part", workspace).Touched:Connect(function()
+        obbyTouch = {Instance.new("Part", workspace).Touched, (function()
-            print("touched")
+            print("touched")},
         end),
-        playerDeath = humanoid.Running:Connect(someCallback)
+        playerDeath = {humanoid.Running, someCallback}
     })

-    - The method takes 1 parameter is the table contains all events you would like to add (this can also be your workspace to work with events too!)
+    - The method takes 1 parameter is the table contains all events you would like to add, each event will contain another table to store the event itself, and a function use to be its callback (this can also be your workspace to work with events too!)
     - You need to remove an event?
 Let's use the Disconnect() method: